Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Introduction

-Unstable periodic orbits (UPOs) play an important role in the analysis of dynamical systems that exhibit chaotic behaviour and in some cases they provide a powerful tool to describe the statistical properties of the system.
-As early noticed by Poincaré, \cite{poincare_1893} unstable periodic orbits represent a rigid skeleton hidden in the chaos of the dynamics and might be the key to the understanding of chaotic systems \cite{cvitanovic_1991}.
-Since then, UPOs have been at the centre of mathematical investigation.
-Unstable periodic orbits are skeletal for the dynamics in the sense that they can be used to reconstruct the statistical properties of a chaotic dynamical system \cite{grebogi_1988}.
-In fact, since UPOs are dense in the attractor \cite{eckmann_1985}, they can approximate any trajectory in the system with an arbitrary accuracy \cite{bowen_1975}.
-UPOs can be considered as islets of order in a landscape of chaos.
-The trajectory moves from the neighbourhood of one UPO to another, undergoing a mechanism of repulsion because of their instability.
-UPOs provide a modal decomposition of the dynamics, enabling to identify the dynamical properties of the trajectory with those of neighbouring UPOs.
-Within this context it is possible to develop a theory that allows to write dynamical averages as weighted sum over the full set of UPOs.
-Gutzweller \cite{gutzwiller_2013} first demonstrated that UPOs are the essential building blocks of chaotic dynamics.
-Ruelle later derived the dynamical $\zeta$ function \cite{ruelle_2004} , that allows one to write the natural measure of the system as a weighted sum over the infinite set of UPOs.
-It is well known that a complete understanding of the full set of short UPOs would suffice in obtaining an accurate approximation of ergodic averages \cite{eckhardt_1994, cvitanovic_1995,artuso_1990}.
-These results are proven to be valid for dynamical systems exhibiting strong chaoticity \cite{ruelle_1999,katok_1997}, such as hyperbolic and Axiom A systems {\cite{smale_1967, bowen_1972}.
+These results are proven to be valid for dynamical systems exhibiting strong chaoticity \cite{ruelle_1999,katok_1997}, such as uniformly hyperbolic and Axiom A systems \cite{smale_1967, bowen_1972}.
 However, in complex models of fluid flows, it is often difficult, if not impossible, to verify the hypothesis required for the validity of periodic orbit expansion.
-When turbulent conditions are considered, such systems live, after transients have died out, in nonequilibrium steady state (NESS) \cite{gallavotti_2014, lucarini_2014}.
+When turbulent conditions are considered, such systems live, after transients have died out, in nonequilibrium steady state (NESS) \cite{gallavotti_2014}.
 This state is in general characterised by generation of entropy, contraction of phase space and finite-time predictability.
-The \textit{'Chaotic hypothesis'} of Gallavotti \cite{gallavotti_1998,gallavotti_1995} offers a possible solution to the first problem, allowing to consider \textit{'a turbulent fluid as a transitive Axiom A system for the purpose of computing macroscopic properties of the system.'} \\
+The \textit{'Chaotic hypothesis'} of Gallavotti offers a possible solution to the first problem, allowing to consider \textit{'a turbulent fluid as a transitive Axiom A system for the purpose of computing macroscopic properties of the system'} \cite{gallavotti_1998,gallavotti_1995}.